 Lord Krishna could have won the battle of Kurukshetra all by himself, but he chose to guide Arjuna and drove his chariot for him.
 He says a job is a job; there is no small or big job.
 No labor is without dignity.

 God is present in everything we can see around; that is why God is omnipresent.
-For us, the core truth lies in our spirit and this spirit is the reflection of God.
-Therefore, we need to learn to trust in ourselves and this will strengthen our belief in God.
+For us, the core truth lies in our spirit, and this spirit is the reflection of God.
+Therefore, we need to learn to trust in ourselves, strengthening our belief in God.

 Value Friendship and Love